 The tissue outside of the uterus typically responds in exactly the same way as the uterine tissue – in response to hormonal changes with each menstrual cycle.

 - The endometrial tissue acts just like it would in the uterus, responding to cyclical hormone levels, growing and bleeding at certain times of the cycle.

-- If the tissue is in the ovaries, then chocolate cysts form into which the lesions bleed.
+- If the tissue is in the ovaries, then chocolate cysts may form into which the lesions bleed

 - Due to inflammation that happens at the site of the endometrial tissue, fibrosis occurs and in the abdomen and pelvis this leads to adhesions forming.
 These can lead to a frozen pelvis, and often affect fertility.

-- Quite a lot of people with endometriosis are asymptomatic.
-However endometriosis is a common cause of chronic pelvic pain, and can also cause deep Dyspareunia, dysmenorrhoea and Subfertility.
-The obvious sign is bleeding from odd places, and indeed depending on the site of the lesion you can get haematuria, rectal bleeding, bleeding from the skin, or even in the eyes!
+- The rare but obvious sign is bleeding from odd places, and indeed depending on the site of the lesion patients may experience haematuria, rectal bleeding, bleeding from the skin, or even in the eyes!

 - If a chocolate cyst ruptures, then you get signs of an acute abdomen, acute pain, tenderness, fever etc.